About the Enhancing Families Programme

 The Enhancing Families Programme in Cheshire East runs alongside Family Nurse Partnership for families requiring additional support.
 It is based on the successful Incredible Years programme.

 The team includes specialist nurses.

 Referrals into the programme are made via the dedicated referral form.

-All referrals will be screened at weekly team meetings with the Specialist Nurses and Enhanced 0-25 Service Lead.
+All referrals will be screened at weekly team meetings with the EFP Service Lead.

-It is expected that the Specialist Nurses will take a maximum of 5 new referrals each month initially, which will allow enough capacity for the more intensive antenatal visiting offered within the programme.
+It is expected that the members of the team will take a maximum of 4 new referrals each month initially, which will allow enough capacity for the more intensive antenatal visiting offered within the programme.

 The criteria for the programme includes:

-- Current concerns of domestic abuse in relationship
+- Previous Current concerns of domestic abuse in relationship